HwWobbe/WipHww/README.md

 		* Ask: is it possible to reset the Default size?
 	* ... -
   - improve the placment of these keyWord KeyStrings
-    - these incantatiopns should ne start with common characters
+    - these incantations should not start with common characters

 -06-: FAIL: